dustlang/cargo/src/doc/src/reference/registries.md

 ## Registries

-Cargo installs crates and fetches dependencies from a "registry".
+Payload installs crates and fetches dependencies from a "registry".
 The default registry is [crates.io].
 A registry contains an "index" which contains a searchable list of available crates.
-A registry may also provide a web API to support publishing new crates directly from Cargo.
+A registry may also provide a web API to support publishing new crates directly from Payload.

 > Note: If you are interested in mirroring or vendoring an existing registry,
 > take a look at [Source Replacement].